 - Patients with implants in both hips.

-- Patients with suppressed immune systems or who are receiving high doses
+- Patients with suppressed immune systems or who are receiving high doses of corticosteroids.

 - Patients with renal (kidney) insufficiency.